hamdanal/rich-argparse/README.md

 # Install tox
 pip3 install tox

-# Use tox to install requirements
+# Use tox to create a virtual env and install requirements
 tox --devenv venv
 ```

+There's [preconfigured settings](.vscode/settings.json) in the repo for those using [VS Code](https://code.visualstudio.com/).